k2052/developer.2052.me/source/partials/about.md

 # About

-I'm very good at Ruby backends and CoffeeScript/JavaScript frontends.
+I'm very good at Ruby backends and CoffeeScript frontends.
 I like minimal frameworks and I'm really good at [building APIs](http://backendinaweek.k2052.me).
+I built a ruby microframework called [Eldr](https://github.com/eldr-rb/eldr).
-I have written [my own  CoffeeScript/JavaScript framework](http://github.com/ryggrad) and a [book](https://leanpub.com/building-coffeescript-frameworks) on building them.
+I wrote a book called [BuildYourOwnSinatra](https://buildYourOwnSinatra.com) I have built [a CoffeeScript framework](http://github.com/ryggrad) and I wrote a [book](https://leanpub.com/building-coffeescript-frameworks) on them.
 I'm a polyglot and my [Github](http://github.com/k2052) is more diverse than analogies.
 I believe in the [Joel Test](http://www.joelonsoftware.com/articles/fog0000000043.html) and I know every pattern under the sun.
 I know when abstraction is overkill and when it makes everything magical.
 I have dabbled in everything from PHP to ClojureScript.
 Chances are if I'm not good at it now I could get good at it.

 ## Core Skills

 ### Ruby

-I can kick butt with a minimal framework.
-Sinatra, Padrino, Scorched, Grape -- you name it, I can code diamonds with it.
+I can kick butt with a minimal framework; Sinatra, Padrino, Scorched, Grape -- you name it, I can code gems with it.
-My [Github](http://github.com/k2052) is full of more padrino examples than I can count.
-I have written about [building apis with Grape](http://words.k2052.me/2014/10/08/building-apis-with-grape-part1) and built [custom gems for clients](https://rubygems.org/gems/admincredible).
+I have more [Github](http://github.com/k2052) repos than almost anyone (200+) I have written about [building apis with Grape](http://words.k2052.me/2014/10/08/building-apis-with-grape-part1) and built [custom gems for clients](https://rubygems.org/gems/admincredible).
 I can code an API as fast as a speeding Grape, which is [one week](http://backendInaWeek.k2052.me) if you were curious.
 My preferred stack?
-API first built with Grape, a Sinatra app (for pre-loading data) on top of that, and then finally a frontend built using Ryggrad (sorta like Backbone.js but better).
+API first built with Grape, a Sinatra app (for pre-loading data) on top of that, and then finally a frontend built using [Ryggrad](https:/.file/github.com/ryggrad) (sorta like Backbone.js but better)

 ### CoffeeScript/JS

 I'm really really good at Backbone.js and their ilk; I know them so well I could build them myself.
 I have written [my own framework](http://github.com/Ryggrad) and a [book](https://leanpub.com/building-coffeescript-frameworks) about building it.
 I'm not stuck in the Backbone.js mindset and I spend a lot of time playing with ClojureScript and Om.
 My dream is to build a design app that merges the web workflow with vector/raster drawing tools.
 It is called [Sqircle](https://github.com/sqircle)

 ### C

 A developer in any age requires a working knowledge of C. Its syntax influences countless languages.
-If you are fluent in C chances are you can pick up most languages.
-I don't do a lot of pure C coding, but building bindings, modifying GTK apps or fixing a bug in a library are common almost daily occurrences.
-Code as long as I have and you start to get good at C even if it isn't your GOTO language.
+If you are fluent in C chances are you can pick up almost any language.
+I don't do a lot of pure C coding, but building bindings, modifying GTK apps or fixing a bug in a library are common occurrences.
+Codeas long as I have and you start to get good at C even if it isn't your GOTO language.

 ### LISP

 (I can think in parenthesis) If you know only one paradigm your code will be (defined by that paradigm.
 For years, I have been expanding my mind by playing) (with various incarnations of LISP and Scheme.
 My daily editor for a long time) (was Emacs and more recently it has been Light Table.)
 (Coding with a LISP powered editor is like coding with super powers.)
 (LISPs are magical and wonderful and they change how you think about programming.)
 (And these days with platforms like Clojure and ClojureScript they are useful in practice to.)